Binomial Distribution

 Solution

 Since only one out of five possible answers is correct, the probability of answering a question correctly by random is 1/5=0.2.
-To find the probability of having four or less correct answers by random attempt, we apply the function pbinom with x = 4, n = 12, p = 0.2.
+We can find the probability of having exactly 4 correct answers by random attempts as follows.

 Answer